Neu-PiG: Neural Preconditioned Grids for Fast Dynamic Surface Reconstruction on Long Sequences: Conclusion

 \subsection{Latent Grid Design}

 We analyze the design choices of our preconditioned multi-resolution grid, focusing on the impact of the number of levels and the smoothness introduced by preconditioning.

 \paragraph{Grid Levels.} In \cref{tab:grid_lvl}, we evaluate the influence of the number of grid levels, described in \cref{sec:latent_grid}, on reconstruction quality using the AMA dataset.
-We keep our default configuration and vary only the total number of levels $ L $, depicted in \cref{fig:grid_level}.
-The results show that even with a small number of levels and thus reduced latent capacity Neu-PiG achieves surprisingly strong reconstructions.
-However, excessively increasing the grid resolution leads to performance degradation due to overfitting.
+We keep our default configuration and vary only the total number of levels $L$.
+The results show that even with a small number of levels, and thus reduced latent capacity, Neu-PiG achieves surprisingly strong reconstructions.
+However, excessively increasing the grid resolution leads to performance degradation due to overfitting, as shown in \cref{fig:grid_level}.